isaacholt100/bnum/README.md

 The aim of this crate is to provide integer types of any fixed size which behave exactly like Rust's primitive integer types: `u8`, `i8`, `u16`, `i16`, etc. Nearly all methods defined on Rust's signed and unsigned primitive integers are defined on `BInt` and `BUint` respectively.
 Additionally, some other useful methods are provided, mostly inspired by the `BigInt` and `BigUint` types from the `num` crate.

-This crate uses Rust's const generics to allow creation integers of any size that can be determined at compile time. `BUint<N>` is stored as an array of digits (primitive unsigned integers) of length `N`. `BInt` is simply stored as a `BUint` in two's complement.
+This crate uses Rust's const generics to allow creation integers of any size that can be determined at compile time. `BUint<N>` is stored as an array of digits (primitive unsigned integers) of length `N`.
+This means all `BUint` (and `BInt`s) can be stored on the stack, as they are fixed size. `BInt` is simply stored as a `BUint` in two's complement.

 `bnum` can be used in `no_std` environments, provided a global default allocator is configured.